Can my Second Mortgage Lender Foreclose on my Property?

-Loans that use your house as collateral, otherwise known as your “second mortgage,” and they are considered to be liens on your property.
-A lien will remain on your home until any and all of your loan balance are fully paid off.
+Loans that use your house as collateral, otherwise known as your “second mortgage,” are considered to be liens on your property.
+A lien will remain on your home until any and all of your loan balance is fully paid off.

-Many homeowners believe that If your original mortgage lender forecloses on your property and your home is sold at a sheriff sale, your second mortgage is satisfied.
+Many homeowners believe that If your original mortgage lender forecloses on your property and your home is sold at a sheriff’s sale, your second mortgage is satisfied.
 This is not the case.
-The mortgages, judgments and liens that were placed against the property after the first mortgage will be extinguished by the foreclosure, but that is only to create clear title to the property for the new owner.
+The mortgages, judgments, and liens that were placed against the property after the first mortgage will be extinguished by the foreclosure, but that is only to create a clear title to the property for the new owner.
 You still owe those debts.

 My Second Mortgage Lender is Suing Me.
 What Should I Do?